Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

   This section of the code creates custom datasets for training and validation by wrapping text and label data along with tokenization logic.
 #### 19.)
 Load the Pre-Trained Model
   This line of code loads a pre-trained model for sequence classification tasks, specifically the BERT model.
+#### 20.)
+Evaluate the pre-trained model before fine-tuning
+  This code sets up an evaluation framework for assessing the performance of a pre-trained model before fine-tuning
 #### 16.)
 Creating an Interactive UI
   The code uses ipywidgets to create a form where users can input their Alpha Vantage API Key, News API Key, and the stock symbol.
 #### A button is available for users to click to perform stock analysis and display the results.